News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 What is the "right" protective clothing?
 How should riders spend their "safety dollars" ?

-See our diagram of injury zones and recommended protection levels.
-What parts of your body should you protect?.
-Also refer to the sections on Protection from weather and Protection from SMIDSY, for more information on how to choose protective clothing.
+In addition to protection from injury, also refer to the sections on Protection from weather and Protection from SMIDSY, for more information on how to choose protective clothing.